dictation-toolbox/Caster/docs/readthedocs/Examples/rules/Dragonfly_Rules.md

 # Dragonfly Rules

 This page demonstrates how to get started making Dragonfly rules.
 Let's start with a very simple Dragonfly `MappingRule`.
-The following is a complete Python file which will work with Dragon.
-(For WSR, see the WSR page.)
+The following is a complete Python file which will work with any engine supported by Dragonfly.

 ## My First Rule